- As low as $277/Night

 Saturday to Saturday, 7 nighttime minimum

-Just like you get lost turning the pages in a good book, get lost in the handsome Carova air during a 13-mile drive on the Four Wheel Drive Beach to arrive at this 2-bedroom, 2-bath vacation rental home.
+Just like you get lost turning the pages in a good book, get lost in the charming Carova air during a 13-mile drive on the Four Wheel Drive Beach to arrive at this 2-bedroom, 2-bath vacation rental home.
 This rental offers air-conditioning/heat, two private bedrooms (each with a queen bed, dresser and tv) and 2 private bathrooms (each with a sink vanity, toilet; 1 with a walk-in shower and the other with a tub shower).

-With every good vacation comes good food, made possible with a full kitchen (electric stove, refrigerator, microwave, toaster, and coffee maker) featuring an entertaining island (which comfortably seats 4), looking into the open area living space that includes a family style couch (that can comfortably sleep additional guests), an electric fireplace, and a huge tv.
+With every good vacation comes good food, made possible with a full kitchen (electric stove, refrigerator, microwave, toaster, and coffee maker) featuring an entertaining island (which comfortably seats 4), looking into the open area living space that includes a family style couch (that can comfortably sleep additional guests), an electric fireplace, and a enormous tv.

-Appreciate the salty Outer Banks air and the smell of the charcoal grille while sitting at the high-top outdoor deck table.
+Savor the salty Outer Banks air and the smell of the charcoal grille while sitting at the high-top outdoor deck table.

 Whether you’re up for adventure or one to soak up the sun, this rental is mins. from swimming, fishing, or calming on the peaceful beach, or kayaking/boating in the canals.
 Watch the wild horses roam or support the Corova Fire Station and even purchase items from their fire-station shop!